13588112254/littlefs/DESIGN.md

 be full.
 As the metadata pair approaches fullness the frequency of compactions grows very rapidly.

-Looking at the problem generically, consider a log with ![n][n] bytes for each entry, ![d][d] dynamic entries (entries that are outdated during garbage collection), and ![s][s] static entries (entries that need to be copied during garbage collection).
+Looking at the problem generically, consider a log with ![n] bytes for each entry, ![d] dynamic entries (entries that are outdated during garbage collection), and ![s] static entries (entries that need to be copied during garbage collection).
 If we look at the amortized runtime complexity of updating this log we get this formula:

 ![cost = n + n (s / d+1)][metadata-formula1]

-If we let ![r][r] be the ratio of static space to the size of our log in bytes, we find an alternative representation of the number of static and dynamic
+If we let ![r] be the ratio of static space to the size of our log in bytes, we find an alternative representation of the number of static and dynamic entries:
-entries:

 ![s = r (size/n)][metadata-formula2]

 ![d = (1 - r) (size/n)][metadata-formula3]

-Substituting these in for ![d][d] and ![s][s] gives us a nice formula for the cost of updating an entry given how full the log is:
+Substituting these in for ![d] and ![s] gives us a nice formula for the cost of updating an entry given how full the log is:

 ![cost = n + n (r (size/n) / ((1-r) (size/n) + 1))][metadata-formula4]